Musicals on Television: 1960-1965

 This version was rebroadcast annually into the 1970s as a child I looked forward to it each year.
 When it proved popular on the Disney cable channel in the late 1980s, it was released on home video and became an immediate bestseller.
 The straightforward approach and excellent casting keep it thoroughly entertaining today, and the score is well-served.
 Whatever its technical limitations, this version is artistically miles above the ghastly 1997 ABC remake.

-Styne & Merrill provided a Broadway-quality score, and the forgettable rock group "The Animals" are not on long enough to harm the fun.
-Only re-run once or twice, the show was released on home video in 1990.
+Styne & Merrill provided a brief but Broadway-quality score, and the forgettable rock group "The Animals" are not on long enough to harm the fun.
+Only re-run once or twice, the show was released on home video in 1990 -- sadly, in low quality black and white.
 Great fun for theatre buffs, and savvy kids will enjoy it as a child, I thought it was fantastic.
 A soundtrack LP was released and is now considered highly collectable.

 New York's Prince Street Players took a warm and witty look at this classic fairy tale.
 The first of several Prince Street productions adapted for CBS in the 60s, it had a fresh cast and a delightful score.
 More of this delightful series is covered on the pages that follow.